codyscode/bft-fuse/README.md

 The hosts.config file contains the network configuration of the replicas.
 The default configuration is to simply run four replicas on the same machine, but this can easily be changed by editing hosts.config.
 I recommend reading the [BFT-SMaRt](https://github.com/bft-smart/library) documentation for this as it will be the same.

 Replicas (BFTServer.java) require two arguments: the serverID, which corresponds to the serverID provided in hosts.config, and the replicaPath, which is the directory where a replica will store its files.
-The demo.sh script sets this to be bft-fuse/replicas/replica* but you can change this to anywhere you want so long as it's initially empty or contains the exact same contents as the other replicas.
+The demo.sh script sets replicaPath to be bft-fuse/replicas/replica* but you can change this to anywhere you want as long as it's initially empty or contains the exact same contents as the other replicas.
 Don't set this to anywhere critical, like your root directory, as the protocol can periodically delete files in this directory.

 Clients (BFTFuse.java) require two argumets: the clientID, for the BFT-SMaRt protocol, and the mountPath, which is the directory the FUSE filesystem will be mounted to.
-The demo.sh script sets this to be bft-fuse/clients/client* but you can set this to any empty directory.
+The demo.sh script sets mountPath to be bft-fuse/clients/client* but you can set this to any empty directory.